davekirby/EFFProject/report/PROJ_KirbyD.md

 The `FuzzyClassifier` class was left with:

-- `fit`  which was slimmed down since much of its contents were moved to the `_initialise` and `execute` methods.
-What was left was mainly for handling creating of the `Antecedent` and `Consequent` objects and calling the methods on the base class.
+- `fit`  which was greatly reduced since much of its contents were moved to the `_initialise` and `execute` methods.
+What was left was mainly for handling creation of the `Antecedent` and `Consequent` objects and calling the methods on the base class.
 - `predict` largely unchanged
 - helper functions for creating slices of the data for mini-batch processing.